AtakanTurgut/git.controller.doc/README.md

 ```
 ![](pictures/gitremote.PNG)

-- To be able to post commits to our Remote Repo:
+- To be able to post commits to your Remote Repo:
 !!
-On the branch, the branch should be the `main branch` (whichever your main branch is) and we should perform the operations in that main branch.      <br/>
+On the branch, the branch should be the `main branch` (whichever your main branch is) and you should perform the operations in that main branch.      <br/>
 !!
 Your GitHub account must be signed in to Git before doing these operations.  <br/>
 `-u` holds that it will push to `origin` and `main`.
 ```bash